Skip to content

 }

-response = service_group.create(static_dict)
+response = client.service_group.create(service_group_data)

-Creating a Dynamic Service Group
+Creating a Service Group in a Snippet

-# Using dictionarydynamic_dict = {
+service_group_data = {

 "name": "database-services",